Pavlos Kountouriotis: First achievements

 In 1886, he took part in the naval operations at Preveza as a lieutenant.
 During the Greco-Turkish War of 1897, serving as lieutenant commander he commanded the ship Alfeios.
 His ship took part in at least two landings of Greek troops on the island of Crete in support of the Cretan Revolt.

-In 1901, commanding the training ship Miaoulis, he was sent to Boston.
-This was reported as the first transatlantic trip of a Greek war vessel.
-Kountouriotis served as an aide-de-camp to King Geórgios I from 1908 until 1911, receiving the rank of Captain in 1909.
+In 1900, Kountouriotis, as the commanding officer of the three-masted cruiser Navarchos Miaoulis, crossed the Atlantic Ocean and brought the flag of the Hellenic Navy to the New World for the very first time.
+His orders were to present the flag of the Hellenic Navy to the 60,000 Greeks living in the U.S., but also to be the first exploratory mission of independent Greece.
+William McKinley, the President of the United States, invited Kountouriotis to the White House.